← Back to projects

 Architecture Overview

-The evolution is clear: the system moved from 'ask the LLM to produce compliance evidence' to 'give the LLM a tightly scoped classification job, validate every output field, and never let it touch decisions that can be made deterministically.'
-The LLM handles semantic interpretation.
-Everything else — routing, mapping readiness, human review flags, escape hatches — is pipeline logic that the model never controls.
+The shift is simple.
+It went from "ask the LLM to produce compliance evidence" to "give the LLM a tightly scoped classification job, validate every field it returns, and never let it touch decisions that can be made deterministically."
+The LLM does semantic interpretation.
+Everything else (routing, mapping readiness, human review flags, escape hatches) lives in pipeline logic the model never controls.

 Structured JSON input packaging (no raw prose alone)